- Museum & discovery

 Bombed on August 7th, the Lonçin fort succeeded to resist another 11 days.

-April to October: guided visits possible at 2 pm
+- April to June + September and October: visits at 2 and 6 pm on Saturdays and Sundays

 - Car parking